MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

     i, j = it%w, it/w
     return  tf.sum(tf.sum(X[bi, cin, wi + i, hi + j] * W[cout, cin, i, j]))
 ```

-At the moment only the first `tf.sum(some indexed operations)` gets fused into a single kernel.
+At the moment only the first `tf.sum(some operations)` gets fused into a single kernel.
 Which is actually completely fine, as we dont want to merge multiple `sum` together and we want them to be staged.
 This is actually why I manually fused the kernel dimensions `w` and `h` together, as you need to have a balance between the size of the loop and number of reduction stages.
 This could theoretically be done automatically, but it would require autotune or more advanced heuristics.

 ### Automatic differentiation

 Looking at the example in the section above you might think that autograd would completely fail when differentiating such an expression.
 Which would be the case if done naively.
-Whats worse, in the programs I write, loads at addresses are extremely prelevant.
+Whats worse, in the programs I write, loads at addresses are extremely prevalent.
 If you apply autodiff dirrectly on multidimensional loads you get multidimensional atomic adds.
 In general, you can't really do much with them, but in most cases, the indices of the atomic adds are simple, or are constants.
 In those cases you could check what dimension indices of the operation are not used in the atomic add address computation, and conclude that all threads of this atomic add for this dimension add to the same element.
 This would mean that we can optimize this by transforming this dimension into a sum over it, with a following atomic add to this element in the end.
-Even more, you could also check if the indices map 1 to 1, meaning that they do not make conflicting writes, and can just be replaced with a simple store operation.
+Even more, you could also check if the indices map 1 to 1, meaning that they do not make conflicting writes, and can just be replaced with a simple load, add and store operation.
 (However, I don't actually do this at the moment as nonconflicting atomic adds are cheap enough to be ignored for now)

 These optimizations improve performance of automatically differentiated operations of this kind by *a lot*, and makes prototyping differentiable convolution-like algorithms quite easy.
+(I'm interested in trying to fine tune a differentiable multi-grid Poisson equation solver, with boundary conditions, by making lots of small convolutions like these)

 The rest of the automatic gradient algorithm is your run-of-the-mill backwards mode autodiff.
-The autodiff pass is before the algorithm insertion pass, so the gradients are computed for high-level operations if possible as they are usually more numerically stable.
+The autodiff pass is before the algorithm insertion pass, so the gradients are computed for high-level operations if possible, as they are usually cheaper and more numerically stable.
 (And also I don't have a way to compute gradients of control-flow at the moment, so it works as a substitute for that for now)

 Right now gradiets are specified like `tf.grad(a,b)`, and actually, `a` doesn't need to be a scalar, the default vector jacobian product (VJP) input is always a 1 no matter the dimensionality of a.
-This is useful, for instance, when computing gradients of a potential, for example:
+This is useful, for instance, when computing gradients of a potential, for instance:

 ```py
 dx = x1 - x2